taurgis/mod_method/README.md

+# mod_method

-mod_method.c: Currently only supports replacing a method in a request with a new value.
+Currently only supports replacing a method in a request with a new value.

 ## What is it?